-- 3.1 The people or bodies listed below may require the Chief Executive Officer to call Council meetings in addition to ordinary meetings:
+- 3.1 The people or bodies listed below may require the Head of Paid Service to call Council meetings in addition to ordinary meetings:

 - (a) the Council by resolution;

-- (b) the Chair of the Council;
+- (b) the Chairman of the Council;

 - (c) the Monitoring Officer;

-- (b) The Chief Finance Officer; and
+- (d) the Chief Finance Officer; and

-- (e) any five Members of the Council if they have signed a requisition presented to the Chair of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition.
+- (e) any five Members of the Council if they have signed a requisition presented to the Chairman of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition.

-- 3.2 When requested, the Chief Executive Officer shall call a meeting of the Council unless he or she is of the opinion that the business to be discussed at the proposed meeting can conveniently wait until the next ordinary meeting of the Council.
+- 3.2 When requested, the Head of Paid Service shall call a meeting of the Council unless he or she is of the opinion that the business to be discussed at the

+proposed meeting can conveniently wait until the next ordinary meeting of the Council.

-- 3.3 No business may be conducted at an extraordinary meeting other than that specified in the resolution, request or requisition which led to it being called.
+3.3 No business may be conducted at an extraordinary meeting other than that specified in the resolution, request or requisition which led to it being called.

-- 4. Time and Place of Meetings
+4. Time and Place of Meetings

-- 4.1 All Council meetings will be in accordance with the agreed Meetings Schedule or at such other time and/or place as may be determined by the Chair or, in the Chair's absence, the Vice-Chair in advance of the summons to the meeting being despatched. - 4.1A For all purposes of the Constitution the term "meeting" is not limited in meaning to a meeting of persons all of whom, or any of whom, are present in the same place, for which purposes any reference to "place" is to be interpreted as where a meeting is held, or to be held, includes reference to more than one place including electronic, digital or virtual locations such as internet locations, web addresses or conference call telephone numbers.
+- 4.1 All Council meetings will be in accordance with the agreed Meetings Schedule or at such other time and/or place as may be determined by the Chairman or, in the Chairman's absence, the Vice-Chairman in advance of the summons to the meeting being despatched. - 4.1A For all purposes of the Constitution the term "meeting" is not limited in meaning to a meeting of persons all of whom, or any of whom, are present in the same place, for which purposes any reference to "place" is to be interpreted as where a meeting is held, or to be held, includes reference to more than one place including electronic, digital or virtual locations such as internet locations, web addresses or conference call telephone numbers.